bastienboutonnet/sheetwork/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 (At least go through this list mentally or put an `x` between the brackets)
-- [] The PR is named correctly according to team standards.
+- [] The PR is named correctly according CONTRIBUTE.md standards.
-- [] My code follows the style guidelines (SQL style, black formatting, dbt design patterns)
+- [] My code follows the style guidelines (black formatting, typing etc.)
 - [] I have performed a self-review of my own code
 - [] I have commented my code, particularly in hard-to-understand areas
 - [] I have made corresponding changes to the documentation